With a new direction from the FDA and the rise of smoking alternatives, category optimism is on the upswing

 That could take a while.
 When Richmond, Va.-based Swedish Match filed its MRTP to market General Snus as less harmful than cigarettes, it took the FDA more than a year to rule after its 2015 TPSAC meeting.

 While the FDA’s decision was generally unfavorable, it did give Swedish Match until December 2018 to submit additional information supporting its MRTP application.
 And PMI leadership remains optimistic for iQOS.
-“As a next step, we look forward to working with the [FDA] to clarify outstanding points so as to best assist in their ongoing decision-making process, which inherently entails a certain degree of scientific uncertainty premarket,” said Andre Calantzopoulos, CEO of PMI, in a press release.
+“As a next step, we look forward to working with the [FDA] to clarify outstanding points so as to best assist in their ongoing decision-making process, which inherently entails a certain degree of scientific uncertainty premarket,” said Andre Calantzopoulos, CEO of PMI.
 “As the FDA routinely does with regard to the many products it regulates, I believe the agency will ultimately address that uncertainty in the best interest of people who smoke.”

 If the FDA rules in favor of allowing iQOS to be marketed as a lower-risk alternative to cigarettes, the implications for the tobacco industry would be enormous.
 It would mark the first time the FDA has ever allowed a tobacco product to market itself as reduced harm and would set the standard for what’s required of MRTP applications moving forward.